TheDolentCity/realms/src/content/docs/rules/realm-actions.md

 ## Spy (1)

+This action is always concealed.
+You do not need to perform the intrigue realm action to obscure it.

-Choose a regent or steward and make an intrigue check.
+Choose a regent or vassal and make an intrigue check.
 On a success, you may intercept and read any letters from them at the end of the turn.
 If you wish, you may destroy them or pass them along.

 If you destroy any letters, they will eventually hear (1-3 turns) that word did not reach their intended recipient.